-- 1. Education Core Courses: MSE 600 Research Methodology, MSE 601 Master's Project or MSE 503 Educational Measurement and Assessment, and one of the following courses chosen in consultation with the student's advisor: MSE 500 Theories and Principles of Teaching and Learning; MSE 528 Psychoeducational Testing; or MSE 548 Statistics in Education. - 2.
-An additional 24 hours of graduate level coursework in Education.
+- 1. Education Core Courses: MSE 600 Research Methodology, MSE 503 Educational Measurement and Assessment, and one of the following courses chosen in consultation with the student's advisor: MSE 500 Theories and Principles of Teaching and Learning; MSE 528 Diagnosis and Evaluation of Students with Disabilities; or MSE 548 Statistics in Education. - 2.
+Additional hours of graduate level coursework in Education.
 This number may vary for students seeking licensure. - 3.
-Candidacy Requirement specific to the concentration: 6 hours.
+Candidacy Requirement specific to the concentration: 6 hours. - 4.
+In addition to the basic licensure requirements, most secondary licenses require 32 lower/upper level hours in the content area.
+Other specific requirements apply to each content area.
+For specific information, please contact the QU Licensure Officer or visit www.isbe.net.

 Applicants are encouraged from individuals in all fields.
 All applicants are considered on an individual basis focusing on the applicant's potential for successful completion of the program.
 Since applications are processed on a revolving basis, an individual accepted into the program may begin at the start of any term, providing space is available.
-Individuals who hold a bachelor's degree and desire teacher licensure need to familiarize themselves with the additional requirements stated on pp. 84-86.
+Individuals who hold a bachelor's degree and desire teacher licensure need to familiarize themselves with the additional requirements stated on p.
+84.